olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

 2. From the drop-down list, select **Delete**.

     >[!WARNING|label:Important]
-The users assigned to the role you have deleted automatically lose their permissions and become Guests.
+The users assigned to the role that you have deleted automatically lose their permissions and become Guests.

   ![delete-role](media/delete-role.png ':size=45%')